broddo-baggins/ShellCV/docs/START-HERE.md

 ## 🎉 You're All Set!

-Your CV project is now safely isolated.
-Work on it confidently without affecting OvenAI!
+Your CV project is ready to use!

 **Server running at:** http://localhost:3333

-**OvenAI reference:** `/Users/amity/projects/oven-ai/oven-ai/Career_Documents/`
+**Career docs:** `/Users/amity/projects/ShellCV/Career_Documents/`

-Happy CV building! 🚀
+Happy CV building!